Thomas Kjær Olsen

 Thomas Kjer Olsen (born 24 April 1997) is a Danish professional motocross rider.
-He has competed in the Motocross World Championship since 2017.
-Kjer Olsen is notable for winning the 2016 European Motocross Championship in EMX250.
+He has competed in the Motocross World Championships since 2014 and is notable for winning the 2016 European Motocross Championship in EMX250.

 In 2021 Kjer Olsen won the opening race of Motocross des Nations in Mantua.

 Achievements

 At 12 August 2021 Olsen won 5 GP's in the Motocross World Championship.